W1nz4c4r/initHACK/README.md

 * **-n** --> Never do DNS resolution
 * **-Pn** --> skip host discovery
 * **-oN** --> normal output

-2. The script will:

-* Check the target's OS (Linux/Windows)
-* Create the testing environment folders (Content, Exploits, Nmap, Post-exploit for large networks)
-* Copy a basic Nmap scan command to your clipboard targeting open ports.

-3. Paste the copied command and run it to scan for open ports.

 4. to extract the ports form the scan I just copy and pasted the command provided at the end of initHAck